 Most people visit the Musée de Cluny to see the extraordinary Lady and the Unicorn tapestries.
 But inside this chocolate-box gothic mansion you’ll also find hundreds of intriguing medieval objects, including the epitaph of 15th-century Parisian alchemist Nicolas Flamel, who supposedly made the philosopher’s stone (if Harry Potter is to be believed).
 The Cluny’s other draws are an extraordinary collection of ancient stained glass fragments and a Gallo-Roman section, which leads you down below street level to former Roman baths, including a frigadarium (cold bath).

-As cutting-edge as ever, the ‘extra-skeletal’ Centre Pompidou is home to modern art treasures by (among others) Braque, Dubuffet, Matisse and Ernst, plus ever-changing temporary art exhibitions that ensure no two visits are the same.
+As cutting-edge as ever, the ‘extra-skeletal’ iconic Paris attraction Centre Pompidou is home to modern art treasures by (among others) Braque, Dubuffet, Matisse and Ernst, plus ever-changing temporary art exhibitions that ensure no two visits are the same.
 Get there early when the queues are bearable, or arrive at 6pm and stay until closing time at 9pm, after which Georges, the Pompidou’s trendy rooftop bar-cum-restaurant, serves moreish cocktails in a futuristic setting with panoramic views over the city.

 Finally, after many years of building works, the Musée Picasso re-opened its doors in October 2014 – once again, the people of Paris can enjoy masterpieces such as La Celestina, The Suppliant or Portrait of Marie-Thérèse Walter.
 Set in the great 17th century Hôtel Salé in the heart of the historic Marais area, Picasso’s masterpieces hang on the walls of bright, spacious exhibition rooms.
 First opened 29 years ago, the Musée Picasso is one of the city’s most precious and prestigious institutions – now that it's finally re-opened, it feels like the Parisian art scene is back on track.

 The Fondation Louis Vuitton modern art gallery opened in the Bois de Boulogne, Paris’s second largest public park, in October 2014.
 Designed by architect Frank Gehry, the impressive new space plays host to Louis Vuitton Group CEO Bernard Arnault’s art collection.
 Visually stunning, the FLV is shell-shaped and made up of twelve glass sails that soar above the park's greenery.
 Inside is a huge auditorium and 3,850m2 of exhibition space divided into eleven galleries.
+Even if you don't love the art outside, the building is an attraction in itself.

 Football- and rugby-crazy kids (and grown-ups) will absolutely love the behind-the-scenes tours of France's handsome national sports stadium.
 After a quick scan of the museum (photos, football shirts, electric guitars from the rock stars who also play here), the tour begins by sitting in the stands and ends with a runout through the tunnel to the sound of applause.
 On the way, you can visit the changing and shower rooms and learn about the on-site hospital and prison cells.
 Tickets are best bought online beforehand, and tours are not available on match or concert days.